The-Mag-Pie/ESP8266-Water-Temperature/README.md

 Simple Async HTTP mDNS Server for ESP8266 with DS18B20 temperature sensor to measure water temperature.

 # Installation
-Connect Dallas DS18B20 to your ESP8266 as follows:
+Connect DS18B20 to your ESP8266 as follows:
 1. You need to have a 4.7k Ohm resistor connected between red wire (+) and yellow wire (DATA) of DS18B20
 2. Connect yellow wire (DATA) to `D2` pin
 3. Connect black wire (GND or -) to `GND` or `G` pin